TSmores/TSmores/README.md

 - 👋 Hi, I’m @TSmores
 - 👀 I’m interested in ...
-Finance
+Finance and Data
 - 🌱 I’m currently learning ...
 To code
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...